Mi-Thun/movie-rating-system-drf/readme.md

 ## Project Overview

-The Visionary Tech Solutions Movie Rating System is a Django REST API designed to provide users with the capability to rate movies and search through a curated list of films.
+Movie Rating System is a Django REST API designed to provide users with the capability to rate movies and search through a curated list of films.
 This project serves as a test assessment to demonstrate REST API development skills, including CRUD operations, authentication, and advanced querying capabilities.

 ### Features